Exploring Lite-Brite Functionality

 activeColor

-is set to “black”.
-This doesn’t mean much yet. - Line 5: We accessed the
+is set to “red”.
+This doesn’t mean much yet. - Line 2: A new variable is declared called

 .
 If/when that does happen, a function calledchangeDotColor